LibreTexts/ngshare/docs/user_guide/notes_admin.rst

 Under normal circumstances, migrations only happen after ngshare is updated and the update involves changing the database structure.
 The ngshare database update log can be found in :doc:`/contributer_guide/alembic`.

-The check can be disabled using ``--no-upgrade-db`` but do not disable it unless you have a good reason and know the possible consequences.
+The check can be disabled using the command line argument ``--no-upgrade-db`` or the helm chart value ``ngshare.upgrade_db: false``, but do not disable it unless you have a good reason and know the possible consequences.

 Database Backup
 ---------------